vexide/website/src/content/blog/vexide-0.4.1.md

 date: 2024-10-08
 ---

-vexide 0.4.1 is a hotfix for a hard float related issue with VEXos syscalls.
+vexide 0.4.1 is a hotfix for a hard-float related issue with VEXos syscalls.

 # Changelog